thephpleague/csv/docs/9.0/reader/tabular-data-reader.md

 <p class="message-notice">Added in version <code>9.11.0</code> for <code>Reader</code> and <code>ResultSet</code>.</p>

-The `each` method iterates over the records in the tabular data collection and passes each reacord to a closure.
+The `each` method iterates over the records in the tabular data collection and passes each record to a closure.

 ```php